 Looking at some larger families, it’s the social capital that is the legs to their wealth.
-Sure they have multi millions, or even billions in some instances, and that definitely helps.
+Sure they have millions, or even billions in some instances, and that definitely helps.
 But with these social connections, they could lose everything and still have the network they need to build something new.
 The social capital gives their wealth and the members the ability to go further.

-Social capital, therefore, creates opportunities to build streams of financial capital, means to build intellectual capital and opportunities for human capital…if you know what i mean.
+Social capital, therefore, creates opportunities to build streams of financial capital, means to build intellectual capital and opportunities for human capital…if you know what I mean.

 Family of Origin is Social Capital

 This is a controversial view: if your a founding parent, your Family Of Origin(FOO) comes under social capital, not human.
-For those that don’t know, your family of origin if that family from which you came.
+For those that don’t know, your family of origin is that family from which you came.
 This means your parents, and your siblings, your uncle aunties, grandparents and so on.